tbagriyanik/Unity2023-Traffic/README.md

 # Unity 2023 -Traffic Simulation
- Low Poly - simple code traffic simulation
+ Low Poly - simple code traffic simulation, total 140 lines of C# in 2 files

 - Working traffic lights for vehicle flow
 - Vehicles slows if there is a vehicle in front of them